Massey, New Zealand: History

 The area is within the traditional rohe of Te Kawerau ā Maki, and is the location of Pukewhakataratara, a mountain known as Redhill to European settlers.
 The literal translation of the name is "hill that poses a challenge or obstacle", and is one of Ngā Rau Pou a Maki, the hills in the upper Waitākere Ranges area that reference Maki, the eponymous ancestor of Te Kawerau ā Maki.
 In pre-European times, the bush-covered hill was a natural obstacle for people attempting to access the Waitākere Ranges from the Waitematā Harbour.
-The area was a part of the walking routes connecting the settlements of the upper Waitematā Harbour, Waitākere River Valley to other areas of West Auckland and the Tāmaki isthmus.
+The area was a part of the walking routes connecting the settlements of the Upper Waitematā Harbour, Waitākere River Valley to other areas of West Auckland and the Tāmaki isthmus.

+European settlement of the area dates to the 1840s with timber milling, farming, and gum digging being the main sources of income.

 The area was purchased by the Crown for European settlers in August 1853, as a part of the Mangatoetoe Block.
 The first known settlers on record were the Nicolas family, who were awarded a government land grant in 1882.
 The area was originally named Lawsonville, and was the site of the Birdwood Estate.
 From the 1890s until the early 1910s, the south-west Massey area was known for the camp of Don Buck, a Portuguese immigrant to New Zealand who employed ex-convicts in the gum digging trade.
 The area was renamed Massey circa 1915, in honour of Prime Minister William Massey.

 The area experienced growth in the 1960s, after the Poultrymen's Association opened a branch in Massey in June 1960.
+Most of Massey was developed during the 1970s and 1980s.